dhowe/spectre/README.md

 ### Installing Dependencies

-When you have the correct version, install the required dependencies.
+When you have the correct versions, install the required dependencies.

 ```
 yarn install && cd web-client && yarn install